As an electric guitar player, there are few things more important in building your sound, than the right collection guitar pedals.

 2. Wah Guitar Pedals

-If you’re one of those who DO, here’s what I recommend:
+If that include you, here’s what I recommend:

-The Original Dunlop Crybaby is by far the most popular pedal on the market, and if you know nothing about wahs or what you want, it’s the safest bet to start with.
+The Original Dunlop Crybaby is by far the most popular pedal on the market, so it’s a great default choice to start with.

 The slightly less popular option, yet still very much a tried-n-true classic, is the Vox V847A.

-For something with more tonal variations, the Dunlop 535Q is obvious choice.
+For something with more tonal variations, the Dunlop 535Q is the obvious choice.

-And finally among the many custom crybaby variations made for famous players, the Dimebag Crybaby is probably the most popular of all.
+And finally among the many custom crybaby variations made for famous players, the Dimebag Crybaby is easily the most popular of all.

 Check them out: